-Melorheostosis (also known as Leri disease) is an uncommon mesenchymal dysplasia manifesting as regions of sclerosing bone with a characteristic dripping wax appearance or flowing candle wax appearance 1-2.
+Melorheostosis, also known as Leri disease, is an uncommon mesenchymal dysplasia manifesting as regions of sclerosing bone with a characteristic dripping wax appearance (a.k.a. flowing candle wax appearance).

-Although changes occur in early childhood age at presentation is often later, and the condition often remains occult until late adolescence or early adulthood.
-In only approximately half of cases is the diagnosis made before the age of 20 2.
+Although changes occur in early childhood, age at presentation is often later, and the condition often remains occult until late adolescence or early adulthood.
+In only approximately half of the cases is the diagnosis made before the age of 20 2.

-The condition, especially in childhood, is usually asymptomatic, with the condition diagnosed as an incidental finding on radiographs obtained for another purpose 1,3.
-When melorheostosis does manifest clinically, the most common presentation is of joint contracture or pain.
-This is more common in adults 3.
+The condition, especially in childhood, is usually asymptomatic, being diagnosed as an incidental finding on radiographs obtained for another purpose 1,3.
+When melorheostosis does manifest clinically, the most common presentation is of joint contracture or pain, which are more common in adults 3.

 Melorheostosis can be either monostotic or polyostotic and tends to be monomelic.
 It has a predilection for long bones of the limbs, although it can be seen almost anywhere.
-Hands and feet are not infrequently involved whereas involvement of the axial skeleton is rare 1-2.
+Hands and feet are not infrequently involved whereas involvement of the axial skeleton is rare 1,2.
 The condition has a tendency to give a sclerotome distribution.
 Uncommonly, it can present with a mineralized peri-articular mass.

-- sclerodermic skin changes: thickening & fibrosis of overlying skin
+- sclerodermic skin changes: thickening and fibrosis of overlying skin

 - muscle atrophy

-The classic appearance is one of thick undulating ridges of bone, reminiscent of molten wax.
-The abnormality appears confined to sclertomes, and can be seen apparently flowing across joints to the next bone.
+- confined to sclerotomes, and can be seen apparently flowing across joints to the next bone

-Not infrequently features of melorheostosis, osteopathia striata and osteopoikilosis may co-exist in so-called overlap syndrome, termed mixed sclerosing bone dysplasia.
-These conditions may share an underlying aetiology (loss of function mutations in the LEMD3 gene) 1.
+Not infrequently features of melorheostosis, osteopathia striata and osteopoikilosis may co-exist in a so-called overlap syndrome, termed mixed sclerosing bone dysplasia.
+These conditions may share an underlying etiology (loss of function mutations in the LEMD3 gene) 1.

 Treatment and prognosis

-The disease is of variable severity, but in general follows a chronic progressive course in adults and more faster course in children, occasionally resulting in substantial disability from contractures or deformity.
+The disease is of variable severity, but in general follows a chronic progressive course in adults and a faster course in children, occasionally resulting in substantial disability from contractures or deformity.